Saluting the Best Trinidad Chocolate

 It was a pleasure meeting Isabel Brash of Cocobel Chocolate.
 Isabel is a trained architect who uses her architectural skills to create truly beautiful three-dimensional chocolates.
 She had been kind enough to send me a sampling of her chocolate–including her ever-popular chocolate barks–several years ago, but meeting her, tasting her latest offerings, and gaining a greater understanding of the motivation behind her company are what makes chocolate travel and my work with Chocolatour so meaningful and worthwhile.

 Gina Hardy (pictured above) of Gina Artisan Chocolatier makes an amazing array of handcrafted truffles.
 I tasted the raspberry passionfruit truffle and loved it.
 Gina also makes a fabulous assortment of single origin bars featuring fine flavour Trinidad-grown Trinitario cocoa.
 Her 70% Midnight Hummingbird Chocolate is so pure and delicious, I brought back several bars to feature in the upcoming chocolate tastings I am hosting here in Canada.

 On the long flight back from Trinidad, I couldn’t stop myself from breaking into my chocolate stash.
 Remember to always have your chocolate in your carry-on luggage to ensure it isn’t exposed to extreme changes in temperature or humidity–and just incase you need a delicious distraction to help you get through a long flight.
 Such was the case when I treated myself to two incredible chocolate confections made by Noren Nunez, the self-proclaimed Couverture Chocolate Specialist who owns Voulez Chocolat Luxury Artisan Chocolate.
 Noren began making chocolate in Europe in 1991, where she perfected the elegance of chocolate that celebrated the silkiness of Belgian and Swiss-made chocolate.
 In 2013, Noren began making chocolate in Dallas, Texas.
 She now combines her time between Dallas and Port of Spain, Trinidad.

 Ortinola Estate Chocolate was another favourite of mine.
 Below, you’ll see Nikita Nath, the chocolatier at Ortinola.
 Read this post devoted to the natural beauty of the Ortinola Estate, the chocolate, and the tours and afternoon tea you can enjoy while there.
-But I just had to include them here as it fits so nicely with the theme that has emerged.
 The finest Trinidad chocolate is indeed being made by women!